-- 5.4.1 Project Initiation DocumentsPIDs are required for all new programmes and projects and are used to identify the expected expenditure, outputs, governance and outcomes of project deliverv. - 5.4.2 Once approved during the weekly by the relevant members of the Senior Management Team (Responsible Director meetings, Section 73 Officer and Chief Executive Officer), the delivery of the project concept can proceed. - 5.4.25.4.3 A PID is used to identify the expected expenditure, project governance, timescales for delivery and proposed outcomes, and to enable more informed financial and output profiling in line with the Medium-Term Financial Plan.
-This is an internal project management document and will be prepared by the Project Manager is required to develop. - 5.4.4 The PID provides a first view of how, what and when the project will deliver against the Mayor's Growth Ambition Statement, the Local Industrial Strategy and the Business Plan.
-Detail such as the following will be included: - The identified Project Manager. - Project description including objectives and overview. - Timescales (high level). - Project outputs and outcomes against the CPIER and the Mayor's 5 Page
+- 5.4.1 Project Initiation DocumentsPIDs are required for all new programmes and projects and are used to identify the expected expenditure, outputs, governance and outcomes of project delivery. - 5.4.2 Once approved during the weeklyby the relevant members of the Senior Management Team (Responsible Director meetings, Section 73 Officer and Chief Executive Officer), the delivery of the project concept can proceed. - 5.4.25.4.3 A PID is used to identify the expected expenditure, project governance, timescales for delivery and proposed outcomes, and to enable more informed financial and output profiling in line with the Medium-Term Financial Plan.
+This is an internal project management document and will be prepared by the Project Manager-is required to develop. - 5.4.4 The PID provides a first view of how, what and when the project will deliver against the Mayor's

+Growth Ambition Statement, the Local Industrial Strategy and the Business Plan.
+Detail such as the following will be included: - The identified Project Manager. - Project description including objectives and overview. - Timescales (high level). - Project outputs and outcomes against the CPIER and the Mayor's growth ambition statement. - Cost of project (high level), and initial funding required.